-If every experience lasted forever and the sands of time never interrupted our most loving moments, there would be nothing to immortalize in writing.
+If every experience lasted forever there would be nothing to immortalize in writing.

-While maintaining a muted emotional intensity, the poems keep their grounding in reality, never straying to superfluous territory, perhaps recognizing their own ephemeral quality.
-DeMulder ruminates on what will come and what will fade.
-Despite this impermanent nature, you can feel the tender warmth DeMulder holds for her family in every line, even the moments she wishes she could forget.
+Throughout this exploration of impermanence, you can feel the warmth DeMulder holds for her family in every line, even the moments she wishes she could forget.

 Praise for Sierra DeMulder